pcs980/express-hateoas-yml/README.md

 # Express HATEOAS with YML

-This package will generate HATEOAS links automatically based on a configuration file.
+This package will generate HATEOAS links automatically based on a configuration file and is based on [express-hateoas-links](https://www.npmjs.com/package/express-hateoas-links) by John Doherty.

 &nbsp;
 ## Install